|Improve Your Grade

 Work with these documents and activities to master chapter learning objectives.

-- Identify the types of marketing channels.
+- Understand the role of marketing in our society.

 Marketing costs absorb about half of each buyer's dollar.
 Marketing activities are performed in both business and nonprofit organizations.
 Marketing activities help business organizations to generate profits, and they help fuel the increasingly global economy.
 Knowledge of marketing enhances consumer awareness.
 New technology improves marketers' abilities to connect with customers.
 Socially responsible marketing can promote the welfare of customers and society.
 Finally, marketing offers many exciting career opportunities.